NerdySouth/NerdySouth/README.md

 Outside of tech, I enjoy spending time with my two dogs, watching anime, and being out in nature.

-🔭 I’m currently working on Ferrous, I want to explore how Rust's idioms can be used to provide not only a better shell experience, but do so safely and with ergonomic development for the project.
+🔭 I’m currently working on Keeb, my own keyboard firmware written with Rust for my custom keyboard based around the RP2040 microcontroller.

 Here are some cool links I found:
 <ul>